numbas/editor-docs/source/tutorials/write-question.rst

 in the box.

-Now click :guilabel:`Test Run` again; if you press the :guilabel:`Reveal` button at the top of the question page, the number input is filled in with the correct answer, and the advice text you wrote is displayed at the bottom.
+Now click :guilabel:`Test Run` again; if you press the :guilabel:`Reveal answers` button at the bottom of the question page, the number input is filled in with the correct answer, and the advice text you wrote is displayed at the bottom.

 .. image:: screenshots/question/8.png
+    :alt: The question, after the student has submitted an answer and then revealed

 You have created your first complete question!